An Open Apology – Mellow Lane School 1977-1982

 In the autumn of 2024, my parents gave me these old school reports.
 A glimpse into a period of my life I’d largely forgotten.
 They have been sitting in a keepsake box in their attic ever since.
+I’m glad they kept them safe for all these years, as left to me, I would have probably thrown them long ago, or burnt them in the garden in a ritualistic ceremony with voodoo dolls and effigies.

 I was immediately transported back to a time when I would feel my stomach churn at the thought of having to navigate myself through a difficult conversation with my mum and dad at the end of each term…

-Once I’d got over those feelings, I sat down and read the lot…what struck me most was the personal style of these reports, along with the fact they were all handwritten.
-Almost all of them are thoughtful, honest and neat!
 Having spent decades working with computers and keyboards, it had completely slipped my mind that all of these reports were painstakingly penned by the teachers, some in biro, but others in more stylish ink.
 I should imagine there is a lot of ‘copy and paste’ going on these days, and stricter limits on what can and can’t be said.
 A very different era.

 Some of the entries were encouraging and subtle in style, like Mr Friend in 1979, who said, “Lawrence is inclined to mischief and would be wise to curb these tendencies…”, whilst other comments were simply brutal, such as Mrs Collison in 1981 who said “I find him immature, overbearing, and arrogant…” OUCH!
 Mr Stafford even went on to say that year “This is one of the most disappointing fourth year reports I have ever had to read”.
 Indeed, over the five years there is hardly a teacher who at some point hadn’t flagged their concerns over my attitude, poor attention, awful behaviour, lack of concentration, effort and so on… There is no denying that I must have been an absolute pain in the proverbial to both teachers and class mates alike.
+Reading these reports, it appears that I treated school between some sort of grandiose social club and an open prison.
+Unable to settle, talkative, disruptive, easily distracted and often in trouble.
+I was obviously not happy with the serious “learning” part of school, but I loved sport, being particularly good at running.

 By the fifth year there was a sense of resignation that I was a lost cause!